flokadillo/bayesbeat/MANUAL.md

 # Config options for the bayes_beat package

 The parameters of the system are controlled by a config file that has to be specified when running the meter extraction.
 In the following, all possible parameters are listed and explained.
 If a parameter is omitted in the config file, its default settings are assumed.
-The default settings for each parameters are shown in brackets.
+The default settings for each parameters are listed.

 ### General

+* `system` = 'BeatTracker'
 This setting is intended if the simulation class is used with systems apart from the BeatTracker.
-`system` = ['BeatTracker']

 ### Path settings

+* `base_path`
-Specify the root folder of the bayes_beat package:
+Specifies the root folder of the bayes_beat package.
-`base_path`
+* `data_path`
-Folder where rhythm-cluster-assignments, sorted-features, etc. are stored:
+Folder where rhythm-cluster-assignments, sorted-features, etc. are stored.
-`data_path`
+* `results_path`
 Folder where results are stored:
-`results_path`

 ### Simulation settings

+* `n_depends_on_r` = 1
 If n_depends_on_r=true, then use different tempo limits for each rhythm state:
-`n_depends_on_r` [=1]

 % If patternGiven=true, then take the pattern labels as given Params.patternGiven = 0;